hasantahabagci/hasantahabagci/README.md

 ## 🚀 About Me

-- 🎓 Computer Engineering Student at Istanbul Technical University
+- 🎓 AI Engineering Student at Istanbul Technical University
 - 💡 Interested in Deep Learning, Computer Vision, and Robotics
 - 🔭 Working on AI/ML projects and system optimization
 - 🌱 Continuously learning and exploring new technologies